 The slots in this category are quite surprising.
-Those 2 technological breakthroughs may change the way people live in many areas on the globe.
+Those two technological breakthroughs may change the way people live in many areas of the globe.
 And save the lives of many more!

 The standard for what constitutes ‘clean’ will be a lot different in the future!

 Most specifically – generation IV nuclear reactors.

 It is expected that by 2040 the world’s demands for power will rise by almost 50%.
 Humanity will need new ways to generate that.

 The generation IV nuclear reactors are one of the technological breakthroughs that humanity has been looking for.
 Nuclear energy is clean and does not introduce carbon emissions into the atmosphere.
 What’s more, it is not a subject to supply issues, and the end result does not rely on weather conditions.

 As many as 10 countries are taking the plunge with generation IV reactors, and more are following suit.
 All countries in the generation IV international forum participate in the research and development of the new design.